waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### proposal.round_opening_for_reviewers

-Notifies reviewers that a new call round has started.
+A notification to reviewers about a new call round opening.

 #### Templates